dvcarter/dev.cghelps/content/get-help/index.md

   subsubtitle4: Growth & Healing Support Group
   subdescription4: This free 10-week empowerment group is for girls who have experienced sexual abuse, date rape, or incest.
 This group usually meets on Mondays.
 To register or learn more, call 1.248.451.2621.

-  subsubtitle5: Becoming a Love & Logic Parent
+  subsubtitle5: Becoming a Love & Logic Parent®
   subdescription5:  Join other parents for a 6-week parenting workshop that combines education, parent support, group discussions, and workbook activities.
 Call 1.248.456.8150 to register and pay $25 pp fee.

   subsubtitle6: SayYes Theatre Troupe